UPCOMING ORIENTATIONS AND TRAINING SESSIONS FOR NEW AND CURRENT VOLUNTEERS

-Volunteering at the Port Townsend Marine Science Center is a great way to get involved in your community, meet new people, and learn new skills.
-Whether you’re a retired professor, or a novice to marine biology, there’s room for everyone!
+Volunteering with the Marine Science Center is a great way to get involved in your community, meet new people, and take action to help the Salish Sea.
+Whether you’re a retired professor or a novice to marine biology, there’s room for everyone!
 You don’t need a science background; just enthusiasm, passion, and a willingness to try new things.

 Our volunteers are essential to the smooth operation of PTMSC – we couldn’t do the activities we do without their tremendous, dedicated support.
 Their enthusiasm and passion for our mission is what motivates our staff, our programs, and we can’t thank them enough!

 The first step in becoming a volunteer with PTMSC is to fill out our volunteer application.
-Group volunteer orientations are scheduled throughout the year, once or twice a month.
-To find out about the next upcoming orientation, or if you have any questions, please call or email our Volunteer Coordinator, Gabriele Sanchez, at 360-385-5582, ext.
-120.
+To find out more about volunteer opportunities, or if you have any questions, please email email@example.com or call Gabriele Sanchez, Volunteer Coordinator, at 360.385.5582 X 120.

 To get a more thorough description of what kinds of opportunities, experiences, and expectations the PTMSC Volunteer Program has, please take a look at the Volunteer Handbook.
 If you become a volunteer, this document is required reading and you'll see at the end a "Code of Conduct" to sign.